andypeacock215/SQL/README.md

 # SQL

-This is work that I did in Excel during my Data Technician Skills Bootcamp.
+This is work that I did in MySQL during my Data Technician Skills Bootcamp.

 This work used the world_db dataset embedded in this SQL file: [world_db.sql](https://www.icloud.com/iclouddrive/027C0pu9v03pA0oqouxjBFbMw#world_db_(1))